Part home/part office (London) based

 We only accept online applications as this saves us money, making more funds available for us to help ensure children’s rights.

-If you require support in completing the online form or an application form in an alternative format, please contact our Supporter Care line during office hours.
+If you require support in completing the online form or an application form in an alternative format, please contact the Supporter Care line during office hours.

 If you do not hear from us within 14 days of the closing date, please assume your application has been unsuccessful on this occasion.
 Please note that we only provide feedback to shortlisted candidates.